fastapi/fastapi/docs/tutorial/response-model.md

 ```

 !!! note
-    Notice that `response_model` is a parameter of the "decorator" method (`get`, `post`, etc), not of your endpoint function like all the parameters and body.
+    Notice that `response_model` is a parameter of the "decorator" method (`get`, `post`, etc).
+Not of your path operation function, like all the parameters and body.

 It receives a standard Pydantic model and will:

 * Convert the output data to the type declarations of the model
 * Validate the data
-* Add a JSON Schema for the response, in the OpenAPI endpoint
+* Add a JSON Schema for the response, in the OpenAPI path operation
 * Will be used by the automatic documentation systems

 But most importantly: